Introduction to Ḥadīth

-The meaning of tacit approval is that which one did or said in the presence of the Prophet ﷺ, and he did not deny it nor prevent them from doing so; rather, he remained silent and therefore approved of it.
+Tacit approval is what a Companion did or said in the presence of the Prophet ﷺ where he did not forbid it: he remained silent, and his silence stood as approval.

 | Not all of it is mutawātir (ظني) | All of it is mutawātir (قطعي) |